 Vera joined the University of Liverpool in September 2017 after having worked at the University of Chester and the University of Oxford.
 Her undergraduate degree is in Journalism and Mass Communication from the American University in Bulgaria and her MA is in the European Union: Media, Politics and Society from the University of East Anglia.
 She completed her PhD studies in the Social Sciences at Loughborough University in 2011 where she also taught on the undergraduate and postgraduate programmes in Communication and Media Studies.
 Her PhD thesis was about Children, Europe and the media.
 After completing her PhD studies, she went on to work at the Oxford Internet Institute, University of Oxford, as a researcher on a project investigating the evidence on the harm experienced by children as a result of online risks (with Dr Victoria Nash and Dr Monica Bulger).
 She then joined the University of Chester in February 2012 as a Lecturer, then Senior Lecturer, in Journalism.
 At Chester, Vera taught and led a range of undergraduate modules in Journalism and supervised PhD students.
-She was also the Faculty of Arts and Media Research Co-ordinator and organised three international trips to Brussels, Berlin and Prague for students from the Department of Media.
+She was also the Faculty of Arts and Media Research Co-ordinator and organised three international trips to Brussels, Berlin and Prague for students.